Cynthia is a homesteader who grows and harvests food for her family. Cynthia prefers using home remedies when she can.

 This spray is easy to make and will help you deter and even kill pests.
 The following pests are often killed instantly with eucalyptus oil:

 There are many other pest control uses for this oil too.
 You can expect to protect your garden plants against:

 - Rice weevils

-Eucalyptus is generally deemed non-toxic to humans, as such it makes a great pest repellent and beneficial in helping garden plants remain pest free.
-Unless you have any diagnosed allergies to eucalyptus this repellent spray can be directly applied to any infested garden plants.
+Eucalyptus is generally deemed non-toxic to humans; as such, it makes a great pest repellent and is beneficial in helping garden plants remain pest free.
+Unless you have any diagnosed allergies to eucalyptus, this repellent spray can be directly applied to any infested garden plants.

-Lice treatment, I'm sorry this one likely has you scratching already.
-As I write this the subliminal urge to begin scratching my scalp is hard to resist.
-No one wants lice, no one wants to deal with treating for it, but it happens.
-Frequently passed between elementary aged children, almost all of use have to deal with lice at some point.
+I'm sorry; this one likely has you scratching already.
+As I write this, the subliminal urge to begin scratching my scalp is hard to resist.
+No one wants lice, and no one wants to deal with treating for it—but it happens.
+Frequently passed among elementary-aged children, almost all of us have to deal with lice at some point.

 Eucalyptus oil can be used as a lice treatment and preventative as well.
-Be cautious with all oils especially when treating your younger family members or children.
-A small skin test with diluted oil is always recommended prior to using any treatments.
+Be cautious with all oils, especially when treating your younger family members or children.
+A small skin test with diluted oil is always recommended before using any treatments.
 A small spot that has an allergic reaction is easier to deal with.
-Jumping in with a full blown treatment and dealing with a widespread allergic reaction is not fun for anyone.
+Jumping in with full-blown treatment and dealing with a widespread allergic reaction is not fun for anyone.

 Lice Treatment Recipe

 - 2 ounces carrier oil (olive oil will work)